Rounding it up

 Well, it means that you, too, should be prudent about where and how you spend your money.
 This involves simple things, like buying in bulk and taking the time to look for the best deal on something before you swipe your credit card.

-By being careful with where you spend your money while using your KOHO prepaid Visa card, you can save money and make some extra cash in the process.
+By being careful with where you spend your money while using your KOHO prepaid Mastercard®, you can save money and make some extra cash in the process.

-With your KOHO account, you automatically earn PowerUps (cash back) on every purchase.
-However, you can earn even more instant cash back with our KOHO Partner PowerUps if you do some research and shop at select retailers.
+With your KOHO account, you automatically earn cash back on the must-haves.
+However, you can earn even more instant cash back with our brand partners if you do some research and shop at select retailers.

-When you do your shopping and dining with our partners, you get your regular PowerUp percentage, plus some extra cash back to sweeten the deal.
+When you do your shopping and dining with our partners, you get your regular cash back percentage, plus some extra to sweeten the deal.
 Your grandparents would be proud of that thrifty spending.

 "Most of us don’t have piles of cash sitting around, so we have a limited amount of money to spend each month."